Phuket Town Coolest Cafés

-Phuket cafés and coffee shops keep popping-up (and closing) all around Phuket Town, mostly around the old streets of Thalang, Yaowarat and Dibuk.
-In recent years Phuket town has become a very popular tourist attraction and a fun photo playground… and as photographers and models seem to need frequent coffee breaks, cafés just appeared by magic.
-With so many people wandering the streets in the sun all day, there was an obvious market to grab.
+Phuket cafés and coffee shops keep popping up (and closing) all around Phuket Town, mostly around the old streets of Thalang, Yaowarat and Dibuk.
+In recent years Phuket town has become a very popular tourist attraction and a fun photo playground, and as photographers and models seem to need frequent coffee breaks, cafés just appeared by magic.
+With so many people wandering the streets in the sun all day, there was a market to grab.

-The young generation of Thai knew what to do and one thing many of them have in common is that ‘old vintage’ look made of a bric-à-brac of colourful faux-old decoration.
+The young generation of Thai knew what to do, and one thing many of them have in common is that ‘old vintage’ look made of a bric-à-brac of colourful faux-old decoration.
 It doesn’t matter: people love them!
-In other countries they might have call them ‘Bars’ but apparently ‘Cafés’ was a lot more appealing, even though the main coffee shops listed below are definitely bars.
-They do serve cakes or meals and they are a nice addition to an exploration day.
+In other countries, they might have called them ‘Bars’, but ‘Cafés’ was a lot more appealing, even though the main coffee shops listed below are definitely bars.
+They do serve cakes or meals, and they are a nice addition to an exploration day.

 Here are a few cafés for you to start with, and we will keep adding them as we visit them.

 Coffs & Burgh is a beautiful café as well as a souvenir and antique shop found on Thalang Road in the heart of Phuket Town.
-Cakes and drinks are great to take a well deserved break from your exploration, but it’s also a fun photo opportunity.
-Coffs & Burghs set some Old Phuket town backdrops specially for visitors to take extra selfies!
-How smart… and it obviously works.
+Cakes and drinks are great to take a well-deserved break from your exploration, but it’s also a fun photo opportunity.
+Coffs & Burghs set some Old Phuket town backdrops especially for visitors to take extra selfies!
+How smart! and it obviously works.

 Open: 11:30 am – 11:30 pm

-The Old Phuket Coffee is one of the most popular bar in the old part of Phuket town.
-They were an instant success for 2 reasons.
+Old Phuket Coffee is one of the most popular bars in the old part of Phuket Town.
+They were an instant success for two reasons.
 First, they have a very strategic location at the intersection of Yaowarat Road and Thalang Road.
-In addition to the golden spot they did a great deal of effort to decorate the bar in an old Phuket Style.
+In addition to the golden spot, they did a great deal of effort to decorate the bar in an old Phuket Style.
 Dark old wood with old radios and miniature Thai houses hanging in the walls.
-Outside is just a s fun with old bicycles in front of the windows.
+Outside is just as fun with old bicycles in front of the windows.
 Old motorbikes and photographs from the past make The Old Phuket Coffee an irresistible tourist magnet all day long until late.

 The place is particularly busy on Sunday afternoon as it sits at the very beginning of the Phuket Sunday Walking Street Market.

 Prices are normal to high for this part of town.
-They serve a decent choice of Thai food but not really Phuket food.
+They serve a decent choice of Thai food but unfortunately, it’s not Phuket food.
 A beer will cost you 70 to 90 baht and a soft drink 35 baht.
 A coconut is 80 baht.
-A fried rice is 150 baht and a Pad Thai 120 baht.
+Fried rice is 150 baht and a Pad Thai 120 baht.

 Prices are also a little higher than usual.
 They also serve some local craft beers Chalawan and Chatri for those who like craft beers.
 Craft beers seem to be the craze of the moment, but it’s not mine.
 Chalawan starts fruity and turns bitter on the second sip.
-Eleven and Two also has a air con room, much welcome during the hottest months, usually April and May.
+Eleven and Two also has aircon room, much welcome during the hottest months, usually April and May.